interflop/interflop/README.md

 ## License

-Copyright (c) 2017 EDF, Intel, Universite de Versailles St-Quentin-en-Yvelines
+Copyright (c) 2017 EDF, Universite de Versailles St-Quentin-en-Yvelines

 Interflop is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by